Saturday, May 4, 2013

 Jason Collins and NBA Theologians?

 Unlikely people are being forced to become theologians.
 In the 19th century, people like John Ruskin discovered a sense that people like medieval craftsmen were in a way doing theology.
-There was a stronger sense that all sorts of different people were doing theology, and theology is something of a democratic endeavor (this is an observation made by theologian, John Milbank).
+There was a stronger sense that all sorts of different people were doing theology in their various labors and daily lives, and theology is something of a democratic endeavor.
 Our current historical moment is an opportunity to recover and develop this sense.

 Then there are comments with implicit theology.
 Take for example Kobe Bryant’s tweet: